zhenjianlee/AlgoNotes/LinkedList/2-AddTwoNumbers.md

 # 2. Add Two Numbers

-Previously used a silly method (Big Integer).
+Previously used a 'stupid' method (Big Integer) to solve this issue which is not correct.
 Got scolded.
 So now I implement a proper solution using carry.

 Succesfully completed early morning 1am of 5th March 2024.
 Took me 1 hour 20 mins to figure it out.
 It's a small win for me today.
 Very tired.
 Going to sleep now.